Celtics vs. Heat: Betting Trends, Record ATS, Home/Road Splits

 Additional Celtics Insights & Trends

-- The Celtics are 6-4 against the spread and 6-4 overall in their past 10 games.
+- The Celtics have a 5-5 record against the spread while finishing 5-5 overall in their last 10 games.

 New to BetMGM Sportsbook?
 We've got a great offer for new users!
 Be sure to use our link to get this fantastic first-time player promotion.